Custom 3D Printing • Independence KY • Northern Kentucky • Cincinnati

 You may not need a factory.
 You may not need a full production run.
 You may just need one smart, accurate, useful part that solves the problem in front of you.
 That is where practical 3D printing shines.

-The site also includes plain-English 3D printing guides, troubleshooting help, printer advice, and real-world explanations for people who want fewer failed prints and more confidence.
+This site also includes plain-English 3D printing guides, troubleshooting help, printer advice, and material explanations for people who want better results from their own machines.

 What I Help With